DenniHeimDev/note-maker/README.md

 # Note Maker

 Note Maker is a small desktop utility that turns PDF or PowerPoint presentations into structured study notes with the help of OpenAI's GPT models.
-The interface is written in Tkinter, packaged in Docker, and—per the creator's request—this app (and its documentation) was made using ChatGPT.
+The interface is written in Tkinter, packaged in Docker, was made using ChatGPT.

 ## Features
 - Extracts raw text from `.pptx` and `.pdf` presentations and keeps simple table formatting.